metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 - `count` (Number) Number of the nodes in the nodepool.
 Mutually exclusive with autoscaler.
 - `labels` (Map of String) User defined labels for this nodepool.
 - `machine_spec` (Attributes) MachineSpec further describe the properties of the selected server type. (see [below for nested schema](#nestedatt--spec--node_pools--dynamic--machine_spec))
 - `storage_disk_size` (Number) Size of the storage disk on the nodes in the nodepool in GB.
-The OS disk is created automatically with predefined size of 100GB for kubernetes nodes and 50GB for Loadbalancer nodes.
-The value must be either -1 (no disk is created), or >= 50.
+The OS disk is created automaticallywith predefined size of 100GB for kubernetes nodes and 50GB for Loadbalancer nodes.The value must be either -1 (no disk is created), or >= 50.
 If no value is specified, 50 is used.
 - `taints` (Attributes List) User defined taints for this nodepool. (see [below for nested schema](#nestedatt--spec--node_pools--dynamic--taints))

 <a id="nestedatt--spec--node_pools--dynamic--provider_spec"></a>